chenw7/Hand-Tracking/README.md

         pip install opencv-contrib-python==3.4.8.29

-        pip install face_recognition

-        pip install numpy
+        pip install mediapipe

-12. Now that all necessary libraries and accessories for the program have been installed, you need to add two images into the same folder as your folder (as shown in the screenshot below).
+12. Now that all necessary libraries and accessories for the program have been installed, check whether they have been installed correctly by typing the following command into jupyter notebook and executing the command.

+        import cv2
+        import mediapipe
+        import time

+        If an error message does not appear, you can proceed onto the next step.

 13. Copy the code into jupyter notebook.
 You can execute the program by clicking command+enter.
 A new window should appear from your terminal and track your hand movements using your computer's web cam.

 14. If errors regarding cv2 or any of the other modules still exist, search for solutions on stackoverflow (most solutions to your problems can be found).